dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

 ---

+Clean Install/Uninstall: I value your system's integrity.
+The installer provides a dedicated uninstaller script that reverts every change, including sudoers rules and symbolic links.

 ## ⚠️ Mandatory Post-Installation Step

 > "To achieve a seamless transition between Gaming Mode and Desktop, the session switcher requires permission to communicate with your Display Manager (SDDM) without a password prompt.
 Without this configuration, the 'Switch' command will fail.
 For security and stability, please follow the automated Sudoers setup."